Delay Collecting Social Security and Your Finances Will Win Big

 There are a number of things people buy that they consider investments.
-However some are very, very difficult to sell and some are so dependent on market conditions when you want or need to liquidate, that it’s hard to call them investments.
+However, some are difficult to sell.
+Others are so dependent on market conditions that when you want or need to liquidate, it’s hard to consider them investments.
 And some are bookkeeping headaches.

-For many, using savings for support while you delay collecting Social Security a few years may be a much better use of savings.
+For many, using your savings for support – while you delay collecting Social Security a few years – may be a much better use of savings.

 Problems with Raw Land

-Some kinds of real estate top my list as a poor retirement investment, not quite as bad as lottery tickets.
+While some types of real estate are poor retirement investments, they are not quite as bad as lottery tickets.

 Raw land is particularly bad.
 My first lesson was buying raw land with a partner who was a local commercial real estate agent.
 It was next to a mall, and we had hopes of getting it rezoned.
 After many years of spending lots of money for architectural and engineering support, we still couldn’t get the town council to approve of the rezoning.

-You have to be extraordinarily patient or lucky to make good money on raw land—while a simple stock/bond mix would have done much better over the same period.
+You have to be extraordinarily patient or lucky to make good money on raw land; a simple mix of stocks and bonds would have done much better over the same time period.

 Problems with Commercial and Rental Properties

 My next lesson was getting into partnerships for commercial and rental properties: Most of them were complete flops.
 Unless you are the general partner, you have no control over when the property will be sold (and it’s very difficult to find someone to buy your share).
 I still have one real estate partnership left (which I bought into about 30 years ago).
 My attempts to get the general partner to sell have been fruitless.
 It makes a reasonable return, but we’re trying to leave a liquid estate to our heirs and reduce the work that will be required by the executor of our will.